mysql/mysql-shell-plugins/mrs_plugin/docs/sections/AddingRESTSchemasAndObjects.md

 To add a database schema object to a REST schema:

-1. Right-click on the database object in the DATABASE CONNECTIONS view and select `Add Database Object to REST Service` to open dialog from which you set all REST schema parameters.
+1. Right-click on the database object in the DATABASE CONNECTIONS view and select `Add Database Object to REST Service`.
+This will open the [MySQL REST Object dialog](#mysql-rest-object-dialog-reference).

+2. Adjust all REST object settings accordingly.

-2. Press `OK` to add the schema.
+3. Press `OK` to add the database schema object.

 ![Adding a Database Object](../images/vsc-mrs-add-db-object.png "Adding a Database Object")